lisp-mirror/nodgui/README.txt

 3 Widget pack
 ═════════════

-  This library define a few additional widgets more than standard the TK ones.
+  This library define a few additional widgets than the standard TK ones.

   There should be a decent quantity of documentation as docstrings on